Conservative revolt over immigration sinks House farm bill

 The vote was a blow to GOP leaders, who had hoped to tout its new work requirements for recipients of food stamps.
 The work initiative polls well with voters, especially those in the GOP political base.

+More broadly, it exposed fissures within the party in the months before the midterm elections, and the Freedom Caucus tactics rubbed many rank-and-file Republicans the wrong way.

+"You judge each piece of legislation on its own," said Rep. Tom Cole, R-Okla.
+"You don't hold one thing hostage for something that's totally different and has nothing to do with it.
+I would say that's a mistake in my view."

-Key conservatives in the rebellious House Freedom Caucus opposed the measure, seeking leverage to obtain a vote on a hard-line immigration plan authored by Judiciary Committee Chairman Robert Goodlatte, R-Va.
+Key conservatives in the rebellious House Freedom Caucus opposed the measure, seeking leverage to win conservative policies an advantage in a debate on immigration next month.
 Negotiations with GOP leaders Friday morning failed to bear fruit, however, and the unrelated food and farm measure was defeated.

+Conservative Rep. Jim Jordan, R-Ohio, said some members had concerns over the farm bill, but said, "That wasn't my main focus.
+My main focus was making sure we do immigration policy right" and "actually build a border security wall."

 Currently, adults 18-59 are required to work part-time to receive food stamps, officially called the Supplemental Nutrition Assistance Program, or agree to accept a job if they're offered one.
 Stricter rules apply to able-bodied adults 18-49, who are subject to a three-month limit of benefits unless they meet a work or job training requirement of 80 hours per month.